slicer2016/audio-prescriptions/README.md

 ## Limitations & Future Work

-This is a proof of concept with several limitations:
+This is a proof of concept with several limitations that I think can be easily resolved:
-- The medicine database is limited to common Indian medications
+- The medicine database is limited to common Indian medications.
+I've seen more rigorous databases available online, which can be used for enhancements.
-- OCR quality depends on image clarity and handwriting legibility
+- OCR quality depends on image clarity and handwriting legibility, but generally works
 - Currently only supports Hindi (could extend to other languages)

 Future improvements could include: